-This opens a PRISM API Documentation web page similar to Figure 24.
+This opens a PRISM API Documentation web page similar to Figure 26.

-Figure 24: API documentation w.eb page
+Figure 26: API documentation web page

-How to configure the instrument
+Configure the instrument

 Most of the instrument settings are controlled using the Settings menu.
-You can access the global settings menu by selecting the Settings icon (in the status bar.
+You can access the global settings menu by selecting the Settings icon (E).
 This section describes how to configure these instrument settings:

-- Signal inputs (See Configure and select signal inputs.) - HDR monitoring (See Configure the instrument for HDR/WCG monitoring.) - PTP reference settings (See Configure the reference settings.) - Presets (See Set and recall instrument presets.) - Internal time and date (See Set time and date.) - Firmware upgrade (See Upgrade the instrument firmware.) - Installed software and hardware versions (See Verify the installed software and hardware versions.)
+- Signal inputs (See Configure and select the signal inputs.) - HDR monitoring (See Configure the instrument for HDR / WCG monitoring.) - PTP reference settings (See Configure the reference settings.) - Presets (See Set and recall the instrument presets.) - Internal time and date (See Set the time and date.) - Firmware upgrade (See Upgrade the instrument firmware.) - Installed software and hardware versions (See Verify the firmware upgrade.)